 Thanks for listening!

-Squeezed this one in today.
-From the 2017 Lisgar Reach-style tournament, this round 4 match has Colonel By SS against Merivale HS.
+From the 2018 Lisgar Reach-style tournament, this round 6 match has Colonel By SS against Almonte DHS.
 Moderating and production by Ben Smith.

 Here is the link to the episode.